kvassAI/slate/source/includes/_metrics.md

 This endpoint lets you create custom metrics and store them in the database.

 You can receive these custom metrics with either of the `GET /stats` methods listed over.
-Metrics created over this endpoint will have the flag `internal=false`.
+Metrics created over this endpoint will have the flag `external=true`.

 > Definition